steasdal/python-eval/readme.md

 All tests are run by pytest during [the build](https://travis-ci.org/steasdal/python-eval).

 ### Testing with pytest
-The test suitee is designed to be run with **pytest** which you'll need to install via pip.
+The test suite is designed to be run with **pytest** which you'll need to install via pip.
 With pytest installed, run all tests by executing the following command from the project's root directory: